 Before you even know it, debt can spiral out of control and leave you in an unstable financial position.
 It is common to find those suffering with debt relate the problem to unforeseen circumstances such as issues with business, unexpected redundancy, illness, a relationship breakup or unemployment.
 All of this can leave you with a mountain of debt whilst you struggle to cope with menacing phone calls and threatening letters demanding money you simply don’t have available.
 Despite this being a stressful time that you can initially see no way out of, there is a solution in the form of bankruptcy.

-We call on the assistance of Claire Simmons and Paul Reynolds at Debt Management Helpline UK Ltd when it comes to bankruptcy.
+We call on our in-house team of experts when it comes to bankruptcy.
 We trust them to always offer insightful advice in this particular area and as their service extends to court attendance, there is a hand held service available along every step of your journey.

 Bankruptcy is legal protection for you as the ‘Debtor’ as being declared bankrupt automatically makes it illegal for creditors to hassle you in any way; therefore relieving a certain level of stress associated with the situation.

 If you live in Scotland there are important differences between bankruptcy as a debt solution within Scotland compared to those in England and Wales.
-Click on the words bankruptcy within Scotland
+Find out more about bankruptcy within Scotland.

 All unsecured debt, with some exceptions will be included in bankruptcy.
-Furthermore, over drafts, personal loans, Income Tax and VAT, utility bills, credit card debts, negative equity in the sale of a repossessed property, rent arrears and most other unsecured debts will also fail into bankruptcy.
+Furthermore, bank overdrafts, personal loans, Income Tax and VAT, utility bills, credit card debts, negative equity in the sale of a repossessed property, rent arrears and most other unsecured debts will also fall into bankruptcy.
 Fines, some council tax and a few other debts may be exempt.
 Secured debts however fall outside of bankruptcy.
 As an example, a home you wish to retain is outside of bankruptcy as long as you can keep up with the repayments on your mortgage.